 I received my PhD for a corpus-based study of translation as a site of language contact, investigating whether translations from English influence language change in German.
 I have gone on to publish a range of articles on the linguistic influence of editors on the translated text, where I argue for a greater awareness of mediation stages in corpus studies of translated language.
+I've also been working on corpus-assisted discourse studies of how current societal issues and power relations are constructed, framed and maintained through metaphors and hashtags across languages.
 I've edited a volume entitled Empirical Studies in Translation and Discourse.
-Recently, I've also been working on corpus-assisted discourse studies of how current societal issues are constructed and framed through metaphors and hashtags across languages.
-For instance, I analyse how metaphors and hashtags are used to establish and maintain power relations in discourse across languages.
-I'm working on a project on the framing of migration.
-Read here my general approach to language study.
+I'm principal investigator in a project on the framing of migration.

 Research